Union County DUI Guide

 Immediate Steps (First 24 Hours)

-Following a DUI arrest in Union County, here's a general timeline of what to expect in the first 24 hours:
+After being arrested for DUI in Union County, here's a general timeline of what to expect:

-- Arrest and Initial Processing: You will likely be arrested by the Union County Sheriff's Office (UCSO) or the Monroe Police Department.
+- Arrest and Initial Processing: You will be arrested by an officer from the Union County Sheriff’s Office or the Monroe Police Department.

 Critical Deadlines

-- ALR Hearing Request: You typically have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the NCDMV to challenge your license suspension.
+- ALR Hearing Request: You have a limited time (typically 10 days) to request an Administrative License Revocation (ALR) hearing to contest your license suspension.

 DUI Enforcement in Union County